Intro

 Dot Voting:

-With the data collected, we considered two possible solutions for a new experience within the client's new online sales channel.
+With the data collected, I considered two possible solutions for a new experience within the client's new online sales channel.
 Considering that their sales are sustained by mountain bikes since they are the most sought after by their customers.

 What is your bike? - The user takes a quick Buzzfeed-style test and discovers which mountain bike is best for their needs, already assembled with suitable components, and has the chance to pick up accessories at checkout.